jmfurlott/opengl-network-model/README.md

 Android

+12/21/2012 (2)
+-zoom and rotate toggle working via pressing the menu button.  much more stable this way but less seamless I guess
+-zoom still odd using only the z axis and rotate needs to be better too

 12/21/2012
 -zoom working based on an invisible toggle in the lower right hand corner -awkward; doesn't want to work 100% of the time. switches back to rotations - weird